home-assistant/home-assistant.io/source/_integrations/music_assistant.markdown

   - **Example**: `playlist`
 - **Data attribute**: `artist`
   - **Optional**: Yes.
-  - **Description**: When specifying a track or album in the Media ID field, you can optionally restrict results by this artist name.
+  - **Description**: When specifying a track or album by name in the Media ID field, you can optionally restrict results by this artist name.
   - **Example**: `Queen`
 - **Data attribute**: `album`
   - **Optional**: Yes.
-  - **Description**: When specifying a track in the Media ID field, you can optionally restrict results by this album name.
+  - **Description**: When specifying a track by name in the Media ID field, you can optionally restrict results by this album name.
   - **Example**: `News of the world`
 - **Data attribute**: `enqueue`
   - **Optional**: Yes.